ROCm/HIP/docs/how-to/hip_runtime_api/error_handling.rst

 Error handling usage
 ================================================================================

-Error handling functions enable developers to implement appropriate error handling strategies, such as retry mechanisms, resource cleanup, or graceful degradation.
+Error handling functions enable developers to implement appropriate strategies for handling errors, such as retry mechanisms, resource cleanup, or graceful degradation.

-The descriptions of the important :ref:`error handling functions <error_handling_reference>` are the following:
+Descriptions of the important :ref:`error handling functions <error_handling_reference>` are as follows:

 * :cpp:func:`hipGetLastError` returns the last error that occurred during a HIP runtime API call and resets the error code to :cpp:enumerator:`hipSuccess`.